Post

 1. Your NAVER ID.

 Your Naver account.
-If you forgot your ID, you can recover it using your email or phone number.
+If you forget your ID, you can recover it using your email or phone number.

 2. The registered name, date of birth, and contact information (mobile phone number or email address) of your NAVER ID.

-Date of birth: YYYY/MM/DD The birthdate you registered
+Date of birth: YYYY/MM/DD The birthday you registered

 Mobile Number: +886XXXXXXXXX The phone number you registered